 How do I qualify to take a college course on the FCC campus?

 Currently enrolled Frederick County high school students who are college and career ready and have an unweighted cumulative GPA of 2.0 may consider dual enrollment.
 Assessment scores (SAT, ACT, Accuplacer, MCAP, and more), FCPS final course grades, and/or unweighted GPA may determine college and career readiness.
 Scores required to enroll in college level, credit-bearing courses are listed in the chart at the bottom of this site.
+For home school students, only testing scores (Accuplacer, SAT or ACT) determine dual enrollment eligibility.

 How do I enroll in the Open Campus program?